SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 - The bigger the vial and the more stringent the cold chain requirements, the more the waste.

-The COVID-19 mRNA vaccines have the most rigorous cold chain I've ever seen, and are in multi-dose vials (as far as I can tell, 6/vial for Pfizer and 15/vial for Moderna).
+The COVID-19 mRNA vaccines have the most onerous cold chain I've ever seen, and are in multi-dose vials (as far as I can tell, currently 6/vial for Pfizer and 15/vial for Moderna).
 That means the appropriate scale of comparison is either row 2 or 3 of the table, i.e., about 10% &ndash; 15% wastage during a vaccine campaign.

 What we actually observe here is 3.5% wastage of COVID-19 vaccines.
 In other words, _we are doing about 3-5x better than historical campaigns have done_, wasting